 The air chambers do seem to leak after a while and the sides are very low.
 If you’re paddling on a windy day, water will come in over the side and make for a bit of a wet paddle.

-This is one of the cheapest inflatable kayaks on the market and comes with 2 83″ aluminum paddles and cargo nets for storage.
+This is one of the cheapest 2 people inflatable kayaks on the market and comes with 2 83″ aluminum paddles and cargo nets for storage.
 It’s made for 1-2 people and is the perfect lake or slow-moving river kayak.

-The Intex Challenger made from super strong vinyl making it tough and very durable.
+The Intex Challenger is made from super strong vinyl making it tough and very durable.
 It’ll bounce around and won’t tear or leak easily.
 The cockpit is spacious and will fit anyone comfortably but there are no footholds to help you paddle.

 It’s very easy and quick to inflate and deflate but the valves can begin to leak after a while and the grey color gets very hot in the sun.
 The seats are comfortable and come with a backrest for supported paddling.

-The Sea Eagle SE370 is one of the best inflatable tandem kayaks on the market and has a reasonable price.
-It’s made for 1-3 people, comes with two 84″ aluminum paddles, a covered front to stop splashes getting in and rear storage.
+The Sea Eagle SE370 is one of the best tandem inflatable kayaks on the market and has a reasonable price.
+It’s made for 1-3 people, comes with two 84″ aluminum paddles, a covered front to stop splashes getting in, and rear storage.

-This tandem inflatable kayak is very well made and can be used for anything from whitewater rapids or a gentle lake paddles.
+This tandem inflatable kayak is very well made and can be used for anything from whitewater rapids or gentle lake paddles.
 It’s made from a 38mm PolyKrylar hull which is super durable and will take a lot to puncture and tear.
 Even your dog can come along, no claws are going to get in there.

-The inflatable kayak is super easy to inflate and you’re fully inflated after 100 pumps of the foot pump that is included.
+The tandem kayak is super easy to inflate and you’re fully inflated after 100 pumps of the foot pump that is included.
 You can be on the water in under 10 minutes from opening the trunk of your car.

 This inflatable kayak is made for just 1 person, so if you’re into escape kayaking and love going solo, this may be the one for you.
 It comes with an 84″ paddle but it is a little fragile, plus covered front and rear storage.

 One of the best features about this inflatable kayak is that it folds up into a backpack and can be carried up a mountain to remote lakes and rivers.
-It’s very easy to set up and you can go from the backpack to on the water in 10 minuted and after some practice in 5 minutes.
+It’s very easy to set up and you can go from the backpack to on the water in 10 minutes and after some practice in 5 minutes.
 How much easier could it get?

 The back has a zipped storage compartment and there is space to lash things down at the front with bungee cords.
-It comes with easy to carry handles and features a ridged flat floor, a 3 chamber safety design and it’s good at maintaining its shape and tracking straight.
+It comes with easy-to-carry handles and features a ridged flat floor, a 3 chamber safety design and it’s good at maintaining its shape and tracking straight.

 It’s 10 ft long but there are reports of it feeling short but I’m not sure why.
 It is also hard to drain the water from the inflatable kayak which is not ideal if it keeps coming in.
 You’ll have to pull over and empty it out.

 The seats and comfortable and adjustable for an easy, relaxed fishing experience.
-It’s made from 18-Gauge rip resistant 1000D PVC and is thick enough not to be punctured by any hook, so you won’t have to worry about that.
+It’s made from 18-Gauge rip-resistant 1000D PVC and is thick enough not to be punctured by any hook, so you won’t have to worry about that.

 Usually, fishing kayaks have a lot less storage than a normal kayak but that’s not the case with this one.
 It does have a little less but the front mesh storage area will hold a lot of gear and the stern has a good storage area too.